adamharrison/straightforward-c-project-standard/README.md

 This standard *does not* preclude the use of these sophisticated build systems in a particular project, but rather allows the project to be build in such a way that foregoes these standards.

+### Rationale

+The goal of the standard is to make it easy to identify projects that are extremely straightforward to pull off-the-shelf, and integrate into any project without regard to build system, or complex build dependencies.

 ## Definition of the SCPS